In a normal round, you have access to 3 actions.

 Drawing weapons from hidden or secured locations (backpack pouches, concealed holsters, etc.) takes 3 Actions instead.

-You can pilot a vehicle at its drive speed, which is noted in the Speed entry of the vehicle’s statistics (see page 228) as a move action.
-You can turn as needed throughout that movement, and you set your heading at the end of the drive action.
+You pilot a vehicle at its current Speed, moving that many Range increments.
+You can turn as needed throughout that movement, and you set your heading at the end of the Drive action.

 You fall prone.

-As a full-round action, you can deliver a special Execution Attempt on a helpless opponent within one Distance Increment.
+By taking 3 actions, you can deliver a special Execution Attempt on a helpless opponent within 1 Range.
 You convert all damage dealt by an Execute Attempt as Wound Damage.
 This action provokes an Attack of Opportunity.

-You can choose to Fight Defensively at the start of your round.
-Until the start of your next round, you take a -4 penalty to all attack rolls, and gain a +2 bonus to Armor.
+You can choose to Fight Defensively when you make your first Attack action in a turn.
+Until the start of your next round, you take a -4 circumstance penalty to all attack rolls, and gain a +2 circumstance bonus to Armour Defence.

 You move through the air up to your fly Speed.
 Moving upward (straight up or diagonally) uses the rules for moving through difficult terrain.
 If you Fly to the ground, you don’t take falling damage.
 You can use an action to Fly 0 feet to hover in place.
 If you’re airborne at the end of your turn and didn’t use a Fly action this round, you fall.